Green Dealflow » The Green Dealflow blog » How Permitting Affects Project Success

 Behind the scenes, financiers and investors are fueling growth by lowering the cost of capital, entering the development cycle earlier, and providing a dynamic liquidity that many in the development community could not have imagined even a few years ago.
 Acquisitions of and investment in solar development platforms and pipelines will likely surge again this year.

-Time value of money, an important consideration for any investment, takes on even greater meaning in the context of a solar pipeline.
+The time value of money, an important consideration for any investment, takes on even greater meaning in the context of a solar pipeline.
 As an asset class, solar’s development cycle is attractive.
 Conventional energy assets may take close to a decade to reach operation.
 And even solar’s renewable peers, hydro and wind, have development cycles of between four to seven years.

 A solar project, on the other hand, is typically operational between six months and two years from the execution of an offtake agreement.
 Nevertheless, industry vets refer to the “solar coaster” because that difference between six months and two years can be significant and, in the case of some projects, may pose an existential threat.
 In order to properly value a solar development pipeline, one must understand the anticipated development cycle and the potential impacts of delays.
-For an individual project, delay may cause diminution of value.
-For a pipeline, delay could mean megawatts’ worth of attrition.
+For an individual project, delay may cause a diminution of value.
+For a pipeline, the delay could mean megawatts’ worth of attrition.

 In this final installment of our series, we will explore the fourth and final pillar of project success: permitting.